-Cost of services (exclusive of depreciation and amortization) includes the cost of network engineering and operations staff, including contractors, software maintenance, product support services and cost of services for government and commercial engineering and support service revenue.
+Cost of services (exclusive of depreciation and amortization) includes the cost of network engineering and operations staff, including contractors, software maintenance, product support services, and cost of services for government and commercial engineering and support service revenue.

-Cost of services (exclusive of depreciation and amortization) increased by \$4.7 million, or 8%, for the year ended December 31, 2016 compared to the prior year, primarily due to an increase in scope of work for government sponsored contracts, partially offset by lower costs incurred to manage the first-generation satellites.
+Cost of services (exclusive of depreciation and amortization) increased by \$15.4 million, or 24%, for the year ended December 31, 2017 compared to the prior year, primarily as a result of insurance costs from Iridium NEXT satellites placed into service during 2017.
+We expect our insurance expenses to increase as we place Iridium NEXT satellites into service throughout the launch campaign, which we expect to complete in 2018.